sorinboia/nginx-experience-aws/guide/5ingress.md

 - Enable health checks
 - Enable https for the application and redirect http requests to https

-Change the files/5ingress/ingress-arcadia.yaml to reflect the bellow and apply the configuration.
+Create ingress-arcadia.yaml to reflect the bellow and apply the configuration.
 <pre>
 apiVersion: v1
 kind: Secret